 This is a loan secured with an asset.
 The asset is typically a house or a car.
 If the borrower defaults on the loan, the asset can be repossessed and sold by the lender for the purpose of recovering the loss.
 When the loan is secured, the risk for the lender is lower.
 That is why the interest rate is lower compared to the rate charged on unsecured loans.

 Consolidation Loan Availability

-In recent years, the South African lenders have been accused of reckless landing and the National Credit Regulator is imposing ever stricter rules on them.
+In recent years, the South African lenders have been accused of reckless lending and the National Credit Regulator is imposing ever stricter rules on them.
 In this situation, the availability of consolidation loans is not as great as before.
 Many of the companies which used to specialize in this type of loan are now referring their customers to regular lenders such as banks and bond companies.
 Currently, the four largest banks in South Africa do not offer specifically tailored debt consolidation products.
-Still, if you are a reliable payee with good credit record, your bank may grant you a secured on unsecured loan with lower interest rate which you can use to repay your current debt.
+Still, if you are a reliable payee with a good credit record, your bank may grant you a secured unsecured loan with a lower interest rate which you can use to repay your current debt.

 At the same time, there are lenders like SA Home Loans that do not consider consumers looking for debt consolidation to be high-risk borrowers.
 They are able to offer secured debt consolidation to people who are currently repaying their existing debt timely and have no defaults or judgements.

 The experts comment that now it is more challenging to find debt consolidation loans with much lower interest rates.
 Many of the lenders that offer them will actually charge higher interest but will make the term much longer to make the monthly payments smaller.
 As a result, you will have to pay a much higher interest amount in the end.
 In this case, this solution is simply ineffective.